liveahero-wiki/liveahero-wiki.github.io/_charas/alphecca.md

 {% include sidekick-infobox.html stockId=10621 BIO_S01=BIO_S01 %}

 {% include voice-table.html resourceName="alphecca"
-h_gachaResult = "I am a nameless white knight…no.<br>King of Ardisia kingdom, Alphecca Genma the 21st!<br>In my name, I promise to fulfill your expectation on the battlefield." s_gachaResult = "From Ardisia kingdom, I am Alphecca.<br>If I can be of help to the soldiers, then I will gladly offer you my assistance.<br>Protecting the people…is a king's duty after all. "
+h_gachaResult = "I am a nameless white knight…no.<br>King of Ardisia kingdom, Alphecca Gemma the 21st!<br>In my name, I promise to fulfill your expectation on the battlefield." s_gachaResult = "From Ardisia kingdom, I am Alphecca.<br>If I can be of help to the soldiers, then I will gladly offer you my assistance.<br>Protecting the people…is a king's duty after all. "
 APPRECIATION = "It seems earth's magician actually has a lot of work.<br>I sincerely respect you for your hard works.<br>But, there is no need to push yourself so hard, okay?"
 DAILY = "Ooh, you have come operator.
 Good.<br>You really don't need to bow at me every time.<br>Going to work right?
 Why don't you let me help you?"